Collaborative search on the plane without communication: Introduction

 It is a rather straightforward observation that the time required for finding the treasure is $\Omega(D+ D^2/k)$.
 Our focus is on the question of how agents can approach this bound if their communication is limited or even completely absent.
-In particular, as information of the size of the foraging group may not be available to the individual searchers, we concentrate our attention on the question of how important it is for agents to know (or estimate) their total number.
+In particular, as information of foraging group size may not be available to the individual searchers, we concentrate our attention on the question of how important it is for agents to know (or estimate) of their total number.
 As we later show, the lack of such knowledge may have a non-negligible impact on the performance.